Strong negation in the theory of computable functionals TCF: Introduction

-The critique of weak negation in constructive mathematics $(\CM)$ goes back to Griss~\cite{Gr46}.
+The critique of weak negation in intuitionistic logic and later constructive mathematics $(\CM)$ goes back to Kolmogorov~\cite{kolmo1925}, it motivated Johanssen to develop minimal logic~\cite{johannson1937} and Griss to consider negationless mathematics~\cite{Gr46} altogether.
 Despite the use of weak negation in Brouwer's intuitionistic mathematics $(\INT)$ and Bishop's constructive mathematics $(\BISH)$, both, Brouwer and Bishop, developed a positive and strong approach to many classically negatively defined concepts.
-An apartness relation $\neq_X$ on a set $(X, =_X)$ is the strong counterpart to the weak negation $\neg(x =_X x{'})$ of its equality, the strong complement $A^{\neq} := \{x \in X \mid \forall_{a \in A}(x \neq_X a)\}$ of a subset $A$ of $X$ is the positive version of its standard, weak complement $A^c := \{x \in X \mid \forall_{a \in A}(\neg(x \in A))\}$, inhabited sets are the strong, non-empty sets, and so on.
+An apartness relation $\neq_X$ on a set $(X, =_X)$ is strong counterpart to the weak negation $\neg(x =_X x{'})$ of its equality, strong complement $A^{\neq} := \{x \in X \mid \forall_{a \in A}(x \neq_X a)\}$ of a subset $A$ of $X$ is the positive version of its standard, weak complement\footnote{In this case $A$ is considered to be an extensional subset of $X$ i.e., it is defined by separation on $X$ with respect to an extensional property on $X$.} $A^c := \{x \in X \mid \forall_{a \in A}(\neg(x =_X a))\}$, inhabited sets are strong, non-empty sets, and so on.
 Recently, Shulman~\cite{Sh21} showed that most of these strong concepts of $\BISH$ ``arise automatically from an ``antithesis'' translation of affine logic into intuitionistic logic via a ``Chu/Dialectica construction''.
-Motivated by this work of Shulman, and in relation to a reconstruction of the theory of sets underlying $\BISH$ (see~\cite{Pe20, Pe21, Pe22a} and~\cite{PW22, MWP23}), the second author develops in~\cite{Pe22b} a treatment of strong negation within $\BISH$, arriving in a heuristic method for the definition of these strong concepts of $\BISH$ similar to Shulman's.
+Motivated by this work of Shulman, and in relation to a reconstruction of the theory of sets underlying $\BISH$ (see~\cite{Pe20, Pe21, Pe22a} and~\cite{PW22,MWP23}), the second author develops (in a work in progress) a treatment of strong negation within $\BISH$, arriving in a heuristic method for the definition of these strong concepts of $\BISH$ similar to Shulman's.
 For that, the equivalences occurring in the axiom schemata related to strong negation in $\CLSN$ become the definitional clauses of the recursive definition of $\mathbin{\sim} A$, with respect to the inductive definition of formulas $A$ in $\BISH$.

 This idea of a recursive definition of strong negation is applied here to the formal theory of computable functionals $\TCF$, developed mainly by Schwichtenberg in~\cite{SW12}. $\TCF$ is a common extension of Plotkin's PCF and G\"{o}del's system \textbf{T}, it uses, in contrast to Scott's LCF, non-flat free algebras as semantical domains for the base types, and for higher types its intended model consists of the computable functions on partial continuous objects (see~\cite{SW12}, Chapter 7).
 Furthermore, it accommodates inductively and coinductively defined predicates and its underlying logic is minimal. $\TCF$ is the theoretical base of the proof assistant Minlog~\cite{TMS} with which the extraction of computational content of formalised proofs is made possible.
 A significant feature of $\TCF$ is its relation to $\CM$, as many parts of $\BISH$ have already been formalised in $\TCF$ and implemented in Minlog (see e.g.,~\cite{Sc09, Sc22, Sc23}).